spacemanspiff2007/HABApp/_doc/getting_started.rst

 The IDE can provide auto complete and static checks which will help you write error free rules and vastly speed up your developement.

+First start HABApp.
+When it is running it will automatically load and update all rules which are created in the configured ``rules`` directory.
+Loading and unloading of rules can be observed in the HABApp logfile.

 First rule
 ------------------------------
 Rules are written as classes that inherit from :class:`HABApp.Rule`.
 Once the class gets instantiated the will run as